SantiagoJaCe/KoLabs/Projects/SmartHand/README.md

 ## 🎥 **Showcase Video**

-For a detailed demonstration, watch the **Smart-Hand Showcase Video** (in Spanish).
-It features:
+For a detailed demonstration, check out the **[Smart-Hand Showcase Video](https://drive.google.com/drive/folders/1JxIsx4B3GuUUCXih6aqsFwS5kyHDRS8M?usp=sharing)** (in Spanish).
+The video includes:
 - The assembly and operation of the glove and robotic hand.
 - Use cases in education and rehabilitation.
 - A glimpse into the Engineering Expo presentation.

 ## 🛠 **Technologies and Tools Used**